-Counselling psychologists use psychological theory and research in therapeutic work to help clients with a variety of problems.
-These range from anxiety and depression arising from difficult life issues to those suffering with mental health conditions.
+As a counselling psychologist you will use psychological theory and research in therapeutic work to help clients with a variety of problems.
+These problems can include difficult life issues and mental health conditions.

-Life issues that people struggle to deal with could include:
+Life issues that people struggle to deal with might include:

 Mental health conditions include: